-The rest of the paper is structured as follows.
-Section 2 introduces related work and some background concepts.
+The rest of the paper is organized as follows.
+Section 2 presents related work and some background concepts.
 Section 3 describes the experiments we used to collect performance data.
-Section 4 presents the results about the latencies and bandwidths of the links within an aggregate and across aggregates.
+Section 4 presents the results about the latencies and bandwidth of the links within an aggregate and across aggregates.
 Section 5 concludes the paper.

-2 Related Work
+2. Related Work

-GENI has involved many universities and industry partners and grown significantly in recent years.
-It consists of multiple control frameworks [5,6] and has resources mainly on university campuses in the United States and several sites in other countries.
-It developed many tools supporting experimenters, such as Flack [7,8] of ProtoGENI [5].
+GENI has involved many universities and industry partners and grown significantly in recent years [5].
+It consists of multiple control frameworks [6, 7] and has resources mainly on university campuses in the United States and several sites in other countries.
+It developed many tools supporting experimenters, such as Flack [8, 9] of ProtoGENI [6].
+It has been used both in education for teaching networking and distributed systems classes [10, 11] and in research for exploring future Internet architectures and protocols [12].

-Several early GENI projects investigated performance measurement [9-13] in the GENI environment.
+Measurement for cross-layer communications has been studied in the GENI context [13].
+It focused on embedding real-time measurement mechanism in the substrate, especially in the opitcal networks.
+Several early GENI projects investigated performance measurement [14-18] in the GENI environment.
 They have different focuses and generally emphasize on developing tools to enable users to collect performance data.

 More recently, two major instrumentation and measurement efforts are under way in GENI.
-One is the Large-scale GENI Instrumentation and Measurement Infrastructure (GIMI) project [14], which makes use of OML library to instrument resources based on the ORBIT control framework.
+One is the Largescale GENI Instrumentation and Measurement Infrastructure (GIMI) project [19], which makes use of OML library to instrument resources based on the ORBIT control framework.
 It can filter and process measurement flows, and consume measurement flows.
-The other is the GENI Measurement and Instrumentation Infrastructure (GEMINI) project [15].
-It is based on earlier INSTOOLS system [9] and perfSONAR system [16].
+The other is the GENI Measurement and Instrumentation Infrastructure (GEMINI) project [20-22].
+It is based on earlier INSTOOLS system [14] and perfSONAR system [23].
 It started with supporting ProtoGENI, but can now support nodes from other control frameworks as well.
 All these GENI measurement systems emphasize on building tools to support users to collect measurement data after their experiments have been set up.
 In contrast, this paper focuses on examining behaviors of different kinds of links in GENI networks and help users in the design process of their experiments.